rmichon/dsp-book/dsp-book.md

 where $M$ is the length of the feedback delay in samples and $g$ represents the gain, $ g <1$.

 ### Flanger
-A flanging effect is obtained when a signal is mixed with a slightly delayed copy of itself.
+A flanger or flanging effect is obtained when a signal is mixed with a slightly delayed copy of itself.
 The length of the delay line changes constantly.
 The flanger effect resembles an echo effect, but with shorter delay time (typically $1 to 10$ ms).

 The difference equation of a flanger effect is: